astola-studio/ClassBridge/README.md

 public interface HiddenAPI {}
 ```

-If you are lazy like me, the following corresponds to `android.app.Application` :
+Or If you are lazy like me, the following corresponds to `android.app.Application` :

 ```java
 @ClassName("android.app.")